EconomicsFind a programme

-Dr Christine Valente, (Reader), Empirical analysis of fertility and human capital in developing countries
+Dr Christine Valente, (Reader), Empirical analysis of education and health in developing countries.

-Dr Stephanie von Hinke, (Professor), Applied microeconometrics; Health economics; Genoeconomics
+Professor Stephanie von Hinke, (Professor), Applied microeconometrics; Health economics

 Professor Deborah Wilson, (Reader), Public service delivery and performance.

-Dr Yanos Zylberberg, (Senior Lecturer), Development economics; Labour economics; Urban economics; Economic History; Macroeconomics
+Dr Yanos Zylberberg, (Lecturer), Development economics; Labour economics; Macroeconomics

 We welcome applications for admission at any time of year, though early application is advised.

 There may be deadlines related to particular sources of funding.
-For further information on funding opportunities and deadlines, visit the School of Economics, Finance and Management website.
+For further information on funding opportunities and deadlines, visit the School of Economics website.

 Get in touch